U-shaped development: Cognitive skill development

 This developmental curve reflects the progression of intuitive thinking processes as a person develops more advanced knowledge structures in a specific area.
 The shape of the curve reflects the variability of general intuitional availability.
-This means once intuition levels increase but also s/he can make more higher order intuitive connections/understandings given a corresponding increase in expertise.
-In this graph the axes would be availability of intuition (being th Y-axis) and level of expertise (being the X-axis), instead of the skill level (being the Y-axis) and time (being the X-axis).
+This means once intuition levels increase but also they can make more higher order intuitive connections/understandings given a corresponding increase in expertise.
+In this graph the axes would be availability of intuition (being the Y-axis) and level of expertise (being the X-axis), instead of the skill level (being the Y-axis) and time (being the X-axis).
 The "U" curve represents two different types of intuition: which are referred to as immature intuition (the top-left of the "U") and mature intuition (the top-right of the "U").

 Other theories

 There have been other human development theories in the past such as: